 Factors to be Considered by BLM

-Information summarized from Solar PEIS ROD, Appendix B., Section B.5.3.
+Information summarized from 2012 Western Solar Plan, Appendix B., Section B.5.3.

 The BLM considers a variety of factors when evaluating ROW applications in variance areas.
 The focus of the variance process is on collecting the right data and evaluating it with the right parties to assess the appropriateness of a given proposal, rather than on a prescriptive set of measures that would be established at the programmatic level.